Caltech-IPAC/kete/docs/tutorials/propagation.rst

 of minor planets for NEOWISE frames as an example, which are captured every 10-15 seconds, it would be wildly inefficient.
 Over the course of a few minutes objects motion can be modeled as linear, over hours (even days) the two-body approximation is often good enough.
-As a result of this, NEOSpy has tools for adaptively changing the approximation used in order to get good computational performance.
+As a result of this, apohele has tools for adaptively changing the approximation used in order to get good computational performance.
 The typical method is to use a full N-Body simulation to get the highest precision, then use that solution for the next day or so (adjustable) with two-body mechanics to query hundreds of times.